m1ng2e/RL-in-Anylogic-Demo/README.md

 ![Taxi](https://user-images.githubusercontent.com/62451645/218910068-3f825b4b-9513-4739-8627-50d1f6ae583c.png)

-Below is a short video to demonstrate the performance of the trained RL agent.
+Below is a short video to demonstrate the performance of the trained RL agent, where yellow is the taxi, red is the passenger, and green is the destination.

 https://user-images.githubusercontent.com/62451645/218911226-0fb7654d-fb1e-42c9-824d-e556cdc1fb0f.mp4